jamesmbcarlson/CT_Project_06_Portfolio/README.md

+*View this project on the web at https://jamescarlson.netlify.app/

-Project: Personal Portfolio Enhancement
+## Project: Personal Portfolio Enhancement

 Author: James Carlson

 This project was built as an assignment for Coding Temple.

+---

-This HTML project is my portfolio built in HTML and CSS!
+<br>This HTML project is my portfolio built in HTML and CSS!
 It includes:
 - A home page with a welcome message.
 - An about me page with some personal details.
 - A resume page made up of my skills, education, and work experience.